mcpvilapouca/micro-genetic-algorithm/README.md

 The code is currently prepared to fit a stress-stretch experimental curve from an Anterior Cruciate Ligament (ACL).
 Since the behavior is nonlinear, we expected to fit the data with an hyperelastic constitutive model.

 We choose the Holzapfel-Gasser-Ogden (HGO) model [1] and included the Generalized Maxwell Model [2] for Viscoelasticity.
-The constitutive model is implemented through the ABAQUS user defined subroutine UMAT, written in FORTRAN-
+The constitutive model is implemented through the ABAQUS user defined subroutine UMAT, written in FORTRAN.

 There are 7 material parameters to fit:
-C10, K11 and K12 --> HGO model
+- C10, K11 and K12 --> HGO model
-BETAM1, TAUM1, BETAM2, TAUM2 --> Generalized Maxwell model
+- BETAM1, TAUM1, BETAM2, TAUM2 --> Generalized Maxwell model

 We were able to get the following approximation running the genetic algorithm: